LCBC-UiO/galamm/cran-comments.md

 This is a fix of a WARNING on r-devel-linux-x86_64-fedora-gcc.
 In addition, some fixes to summary and print functions.

+I have (1) reproduced the original WARNING and (2) verified that this fix removes it.

 ## Test environments

 * Local Apple M1 Mac, on R4.5.0